fsharp/fsharp.github.io/_posts/2014-06-18-fsharp-contributions.md

  3. At the time of writing, the Visual F# Tools team repository is not yet a cross-platform repository.
 However they are now accepting cross-platform contributions and hopefully they will eventually support cross-platform development too.

- 4. We have suggested to the Visual F# Tools team that they merge the F# compiler and language across to the open edition repo on GitHub (but leave the F# Visual Studio-specific Tools on codeplex), but they are not yet in a position to do this.
+ 4. We have suggested to the Visual F# Tools team that they move the F# compiler and language across to the open edition repo on GitHub (but leave the F# Visual Studio-specific Tools in 'visualfsharp'), but they are not yet in a position to do this.

 Summary
 -------